Scottz0r/shrek_lang/README.md

 SHREK comes with the following built-in commands.

 ### 0. Input
 Read string from stdin and place on stack.
-The string length will be placed at `{0}`.
 The string will be added to the stack in reverse order, so popping the stack will return the string in the correct order.
-Strings will **not** be null terminated.
+Strings will be null terminated.

 ### 1. Output
 |Write `{1}` to stdout. `{1}` will not be popped by this function